unsorted-repos/PublicCodeLibrary/AutomationAndSystems/TaskWarrior/Login and start cronjob service automatically/HowTo.md

  ###TODO:###
   0. Make backup storage location a parameter in stead of requiring it to be replaced in all the lines.
-  1. Add the location of the customsort and this script itself to prevent requiring to execute this manual again if you re-install taskwarrior.
+  1. Add the location of the customsort and this script itself to the backup script autoBackup.sh to prevent requiring to execute this manual again if you re-install taskwarrior.
+  2. Add customSort with 10 minute intervals to cronjob.